- About Us

 We are proud of our curriculum which is flexible and rich.
 Every student should be able to follow a programme of study which interests them and in which they can achieve well.
 Students can study as many as 11 GCSE's but not all do, some students choose from our vocational options.

 Students have an unusually wide range of opportunities in Key Stage 3 (Years 7-9) and our extra-curricular provision is also outstanding.
 Extra GCSE courses in Astronomy and Statistics are available for students who wish to study these subjects in after-school classes.
-Our Resource Centre is an excellent facility having a wealth of materials ranging from new fiction books, videos and a networked set of computers.
+Our library is an excellent facility having a wealth of materials ranging from new fiction books, DVDs and a networked set of computers.

 Caring for students in partnership with parents is a key objective of the College.
 We respect our students and treat them as individuals.
 A strong pastoral organisation supports this work.